tdilber/anouncy/README.md

 Design Revision:

 - Replace Mongo to Neo4j (Much fit our technical problem)

+New Design Ideas:

 - Use Elastic Search To seaching announce texts.
+Actually we have Elastic Search for logging.
+We can use also for this dev.
+- We can use Minio Helm Chart for blobStorage. https://artifacthub.io/packages/helm/minio-official/minio (Note: 50 GB Volume Claim enough for test)
+- When we start to develop BlobStorage things we need an Image CDN and a Video CDN.
+Maybe we will not serve first Video CDN because much more challenging.
+- Image CDN can develop with Java on GraalVM or GoLang.
+We can use WebP Cli program from Google Documents.